GaloisInc/VERSE-OpenSUT/docs/HARDENED_CONTAINERS.md

 docker save cn-hardened:1.0 | gzip > cn-hardened:1.0.tar.gz
 ```

-Than upload the resulting image into either Google Drive or your favorite data sharing solution.
+Upload the resulting image into either Google Drive or your favorite data sharing solution.
+Note that exporting the same into two different archive files may lead to two different checksum values, which is to be expected.
+The checksum of the loaded image (see the next step) is the relevant one.

 ## Load the saved image